The best hand blenders for making soup and more

 1. Weight: nothing too heavy or large.
 Hand blenders are about as long as a ruler and some weigh nearly as much as a bag of sugar, so they can be exhausting to control and hard to get a good grip.

 2. Easily controllable: you want the blender to be able to blitz a thick soup.
-Too fast, and if you’re doing delicate jobs like making mayonnaise, the mixture will curdle.
-So, sensible speeds and easy-to-reach speed controls are a must.
+Too fast, especially if you're doing delicate jobs like making mayonnaise, the mixture will curdle.
+So sensible speeds and easy-to-reach speed controls are a must.

-3. Cleaning: a model that cleaned quickly and didn’t have too many nooks or crannies for food to linger in, making it unhygienic.
+3. Cleaning: you want a model that cleans quickly and doesn't have too many nooks or crannies for food to linger in, making it unhygienic.